InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/maturity-model.md

 * SM-0: Support given by the core dev or support team.
 A business contract guarantees support.
 There is no knowledge about the product outside the team.
 * SM-1: There are rules and regulations to formalize the support on the product, given by a dedicated supporting team.
-* SM-2: Support for InnerSource contributions is formalized through InnerSource patterns like 30-Day[Warranty](./30-day-warranty.md) or [Service vs. Library](./service-vs-library.md).
+* SM-2: Support for InnerSource contributions is formalized through InnerSource patterns like [30 Day Warranty](./30-day-warranty.md) or [Service vs. Library](./service-vs-library.md).
 * SM-3: There are rules and regulations to formalize the support for the product, given by a mature community.

 #### Culture